Neonatal seizure: Treatment

 Once diagnosis is made, the goals of management are to identify the cause of the seizure, stop the seizure activity, and maintain physiologic parameters such as oxygenation, ventilation, blood glucose, and temperature.

 Treatment greatly depends on the cause of the seizure.
-For example, infectious causes of seizures (meningitis, meningoencephalitis), are often treated with antimicrobials (antibiotic, antifungal, or antiviral medications).
-Similarly, electrolyte or glucose abnormalities are treated by repleting or lowering the offending electrolyte or sugar.
+For example, infectious causes of seizures (meningitis, meningoencephalitis), are often treated with antimicrobials.
+Similarly, electrolyte or glucose abnormalities are treated by correcting the underlying abnormality.